lexy-ai/lexy/docs/docs/contributing.md

 ### Running tests

-To run the tests, you can use the following make command.
+To run tests locally, you can use the following make command.

 ```bash
 make run-tests
 ```

-This will run tests for the Lexy server and Lexy Python SDK.
+This command will run tests for the Lexy server and Lexy Python SDK.
 If you want to run the tests separately, you can use the following commands.

 ```bash
 # Run tests for Lexy server